Use Grass Clippings As Vegetable Garden Mulch

 Let Grass Dry Out Before Use

-- 2If you get grass clippings from another source besides your own lawn, be sure to ask if any chemicals have been use on them.
+- 2If you get grass clippings from another source besides your own lawn, be sure to ask if any chemicals have been used on their lawn.

-- 3Be sure that the clippings are fresh otherwise decomposition could already have started or be well under way.The benefit from them will be reduced and spreading partly decomposed clippings could stink up your garden instead of providing the benefits you are looking for.
+- 3Make sure the clippings are fresh, otherwise decomposition could already have started or be well under way.The benefit from them will be reduced and spreading partly decomposed clippings could stink up your garden instead of providing the benefits you are looking for.